norbertvannobelen/kube-grpc/README.md

 ## Performance

 The use of a lookup in a map to get the connection is slower than just connecting to a grpc interface without using this package.
 However in any reasonable size scenario, a service probably uses only a few other services, thus creating a map with a very limited set of keys.
 Also the number of targets to connect is most likely low (<10 replicas), thus leading to a very limited overhead.

+## Writing an advanced load balancer with kube-grpc

+The kube-grpc package manages a pool of connections.
+The Connect(...) function arbitrarily returns a connection to use in the processes.
+In some applications however kube-grpc can also be used as a connection pool manager, and provides an interface for a more advanced way of load balancing where the developer wants to not have a random connection, but wants to manage traffic per connection (aka similar to http request based loadbalancing with Istio and k-native).

+To write an advanced load balancer, the developer needs to have access to the pool directly.

 ## Known limitations